slerman12/UnifiedML2old/README.md

 ## :open_umbrella: Unified Learning?
 All agents support discrete, continuous, classification, and generative domains, for all suites and tasks.

-**RL**: All agents implement our "Creator"/"DPG" framework to support both continuous and discrete contol.

-**Classification**: treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets re-framed as tasks that yield labels rather than rewards.

-**Generative** modeling reframes the Actor-Critic as a Generator-Discriminator, a surprisingly simple reformulation.

 ## :runner: Running The Code

 To start a train session, once installed: